 Szczecin

 Szczecin is the administrative and industrial centre of West Pomeranian Voivodeship and is the site of the University of Szczecin, Pomeranian Medical University, Maritime University, West Pomeranian University of Technology, Szczecin Art Academy, and the see of the Szczecin-Kamień Catholic Archdiocese.
 From 1999 onwards, Szczecin has served as the site of the headquarters of NATO's Multinational Corps Northeast.
 The city was a candidate for the European Capital of Culture in 2016.
+Its chief landmarks include the Szczecin Cathedral, the Ducal Castle, the National Museum and the Szczecin Philharmonic.
 Provided by Wikipedia

 1